Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 If the answer is "we send a link to the training portal," keep looking.

 Both OSHA and The Joint Commission require the capability these systems provide.
 Your compliance documentation should come from the system itself: audit trails, response records, and drill logs.
-For locked behavioral health settings specifically, see our guide to the best duress alarms for psychiatric units.

 Start with the coverage verification question.
 Ask every vendor to demonstrate the system in your worst dead zone, not their best demo room.
-Bring this checklist to every walkthrough.

 HEALTHCARE DURESS ALERTING